 This toolkit will help you create an interactive map, once you have collected data.
-To learn more about the entire asset mapping process, please see the asset mapping tools on our Resources from Our Partners page.
+To learn more about the entire asset mapping process, please see three transping tools from the Asset Based Community Development Institute's resourcespage

 "Revitalize communities by focusing on assets and strengths, not deficits and needs...
-Communities can only be built by focusing on the strengths and capacities of the citizens who call that community home...
-An Assets Map points to one way of thinking about the basic kinds of building blocks that exist in every community.
-At the center of the map, and of the community building process, lie the "gifts" of individual residents - their knowledge, skills, resources, values, and commitments."

-John P. Kretzmann - September 1, 1995
+Communities can only be built be focusing on the strengths and capacities of the citizens who call that community home...
+An Assets Map points to one thinking about the basic kinds of building blocks that exist in every community.
+At the center of the map, and of the community building process, lie the "gifts" of individual residentsknowledge, skills, resources, values, and commitments.
+John P. Kretzman September 1, 1995

-Asset-mapping is an Asset-Based Community Development (ABCD) practice for discovering community assets and creating an inventory that can be drawn upon for strengthening a community.
+Asset-mapping is an AssetBased Community Development (ABCD) practice for discovering community assets and creating an inventory that can be drawn upon for strengthening a community.
 It is a map of a community's value that helps to build a vibrant community based on its strengths.
 By helping a community look at itself from a place of strength, the community is better able to leverage assets to build and improve its future.
 This asset mapping toolkit is based on the concept that community members are the experts about their community.
 By involving community members in identifying their individual and community assets, community members come together to build a shared awareness of their community's strengths and help make connections around shared assets.
 The process serves as a catalyst for everyone to contribute to building a community from the inside out.